-A Texas Veterans Loan or Department of Veteran Affairs Mortgage has several benefits compared to conventional financing.
+A Texas Veterans Loan or VA home loan has several benefits compared to conventional financing.
 These benefits include:

-- The home buyer/borrower’s closing costs can be paid by the seller, up to 4% of the amount.
+- Closing costs can be paid by the seller, up to 4% of the amount and unlimited on pre-paid items

-- Flexible credit requirements: Veterans with lower credit scores may qualify for a much lower interest rate than would be obtainable on a conventional program.
+- Veterans with lower credit scores may qualify for a much lower interest rate

 - A ½ percentage point discount on the Texas Vet loan for Veterans with a disability rating of 30% or greater.